 Brentwood Home is known for their high quality latex, memory foam, and hybrid coil mattresses, which use premium materials and design features such as New Zealand wool and Belgian knit, custom handles, and elegant tufting.

 Read about the Cedar in our Top 10 Best Mattresses Guide

 All of the premium materials and design elements really set Brentwood Home mattresses apart from the vast majority of “me-too” Bed-In-A-Box mattresses on the market today.
 In addition, all their products are hand made in their own manufacturing facility in Los Angeles.

 Construction and Materials

 The Brentwood Home Cedar is a 13″ latex and pocketed coil hybrid mattress mattress.
-It is a “green” mattress that is made up of all natural materials including natural latex, GOTS certified organic cotton, organic coconut husks, New Zealand wool, and natural flaxseed.
+It is a “green” mattress that is made up of all natural materials including natural latex, GOTS certified organic cotton fiber without chemical adhesives, organic coconut husks, New Zealand wool, and natural flaxseed.

-- 2″ Latex Layer – This layer is 2″ of natural Dunlop latex that provides comfort and responsiveness to the mattress, and combines with the grooved latex layer beneath for support and cooling the mattress.
+- 2″ Latex Layer – This layer is 2″ of natural Dunlop latex that provides comfort and responsiveness to the mattress, pressure relief, and combines with the grooved latex layer beneath for support and cooling the mattress.

 - 2″ Latex Comfort Layer – This layer is made up of another layer of 2″ of grooved Dunlop latex that is cut into 3 separate zones that provides comfort and support for the body as well as aids in ventilation and airflow to provide a cooler sleeping environment.

-- 8″ Support Layer – This layer is 8″ of individually wrapped steel coils which provides the core mattress support and deep compression support for the body during sleep.
+- 8″ Support Layer – This layer is 8″ of individually wrapped coil system which provides the core mattress support and deep compression support for the body during sleep.
 Reinforced coils in the lumbar region provide support for the lower back, and edge retention coils provide edge support as well.